Why should I change?

-Has black-and-white thinking become too prevalent, with our loved one and their troublesome behaviors pushed over to one end of the spectrum (that which needs to change) while we – consciously or not – position ourselves on the opposite end (that which is dependable, responsible, not addicted, and therefore not in need of change)?
+Has black-and-white thinking become too prevalent?
+Our loved one and their troublesome behaviors is pushed over to one end of the spectrum (that which needs to change).
+On the other hand, we – consciously or not – position ourselves on the opposite end.
+We feel dependable, responsible, not addicted, and therefore not in need of change.

 It could prove interesting to observe our initial reaction when someone suggests that we, too, may have things to work on or change.
-If feelings of defensiveness or denial bubble up, this might help us to consider how our loved one might feel when we insist (sometimes day after day) that they’d better hurry up and change.
+Feelings of defensiveness or denial might bubble up.
+This may help us to consider how our loved one might feel when we insist (sometimes day after day) that they’d better hurry up and change.

 I may not have an addiction problem.
-I may not be flailing around like a lost soul.
-I might not be causing everyone who loves me to worry …..
-BUT I may very well have areas of my life to which I can bring more honesty and openness, in order to embrace the change that I need.
+Nor am I flailing around like a lost soul.
+I might not be causing everyone who loves me to worry .
+BUT, I may very well have areas of my life to which I can bring more honesty and openness, in order to embrace the change that I need.
 Because the change that I need is not the same as the change my loved one needs.
-Making that distinction is important, because so much of our energy tends to be spent on what our loved one needs to change.
+Making that distinction is important.
+So much of our energy tends to be spent on what our loved one needs to change.

 But what about you?
 Can these trying times with your loved one actually shed light on what you need the most?
-Can you step back a bit and redirect some of your focus from your loved one to yourself?
+Is it possible for you step back a bit and redirect some of your focus from your loved one to yourself?
 Can you see willingness to change as a gift you can give to yourself, and your loved one?

 As Foote, Wilkens and Kosank encapsulate so well in the above citation, our role as the family member of a struggling loved one is not limited to doing things for them.
 What we do for our own well-being (physical, mental, spiritual … ) will create a ripple effect that brings relief and much needed change, within us and all around us.